TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Evaluation Methodology

 \section{Evaluation Methodology}

-\textsc{Time}Bench is designed as a general benchmark of temporal intelligence applicable to \textit{any} language model.
-Its format imposes no assumptions about model-specific tokenization, system instruction templates, or internal mechanisms such as tick events or transient \texttt{<think>} blocks.
-Even in multi-turn scenarios, no structural markers unique to \textsc{Time} are present—allowing evaluation of general-purpose models under standardized temporal reasoning conditions.
+\textsc{Time}Bench is designed as a model-agnostic benchmark for reasoning from temporal cues in dialogue.
+Its format does not depend on model-specific tokenization, system instruction templates, or internal mechanisms such as tick events or transient \texttt{<think>} blocks.
+Rather than testing temporal fact recall, it uses temporal structure, discontinuity, and anomaly to probe whether a model can infer latent contextual state, recognize when assumptions may no longer hold, and adapt its response accordingly.
+In particular, evaluation inputs contain no structural markers unique to \textsc{Time}, allowing comparison of general-purpose models under a shared diagnostic setup.